Gene: Structure

 The mature messenger RNA produced from protein-coding genes contains untranslated regions at both ends which contain binding sites for ribosomes, RNA-binding proteins, miRNA, as well as terminator, and start and stop codons.
 In addition, most eukaryotic open reading frames contain untranslated introns, which are removed and exons, which are connected together in a process known as RNA splicing.
 Finally, the ends of gene transcripts are defined by cleavage and polyadenylation (CPA) sites, where newly produced pre-mRNA gets cleaved and a string of ~200 adenosine monophosphates is added at the 3' end.
 The poly(A) tail protects mature mRNA from degradation and has other functions, affecting translation, localization, and transport of the transcript from the nucleus.
 Splicing, followed by CPA, generate the final mature mRNA, which encodes the protein or RNA product.

 Many noncoding genes in eukaryotes have different transcription termination mechanisms and they do not have poly(A) tails.

 Many prokaryotic genes are organized into operons, with multiple protein-coding sequences that are transcribed as a unit.
 The genes in an operon are transcribed as a continuous messenger RNA, referred to as a polycistronic mRNA.
 The term cistron in this context is equivalent to gene.
 The transcription of an operon's mRNA is often controlled by a repressor that can occur in an active or inactive state depending on the presence of specific metabolites.
 When active, the repressor binds to a DNA sequence at the beginning of the operon, called the operator region, and represses transcription of the operon; when the repressor is inactive transcription of the operon can occur (see e.g. Lac operon).
 The products of operon genes typically have related functions and are involved in the same regulatory network.

 Complexity

 Though many genes have simple structures, as with much of biology, others can be quite complex or represent unusual edge-cases.
 Eukaryotic genes often have introns that are much larger than their exons, and those introns can even have other genes nested inside them.
-Associated enhancers may be many kilobase away, or even on entirely different chromosomes operating via physical contact between two chromosomes.
+Associated enhancers may be many kilobases away, or even on entirely different chromosomes operating via physical contact between two chromosomes.
 A single gene can encode multiple different functional products by alternative splicing, and conversely a gene may be split across chromosomes but those transcripts are concatenated back together into a functional sequence by trans-splicing.
 It is also possible for overlapping genes to share some of their DNA sequence, either on opposite strands or the same strand (in a different reading frame, or even the same reading frame).